Publications

 In this conceptual paper, my coauthors and I argue that the narrow focus on cognitive and rational evaluations of journalistic content in the existing literature on trust in news media should be expanded to explicitly incorporate emotional and social factors undergirding relationships (real or perceived) between journalists and audiences.
 We posit that a scholarly focus on relational trust can both lead to a better understanding of why and how audiences trust (or distrust) news media as well as suggest strategies for journalists to regain credibility amidst dwindling public trust in a polarized era.

-In this article, Jennifer Hochschild and I utilize a series of weekly cross- sectional surveys conducted by YouGov on behalf of the Economist to explore adherence to conspiracy theories about the COVID-19 pandemic.
-We ask: How does local incidence of COVID-19 cases and fatalities affect support for several conspiracy theories about the origins and causes of the pandemic?
-We find that, though considerably noisy, the greater the impact that COVID-19 had on a respondent’s congressional district, the less likely he or she is to endorse a set of conspiracy theories.
+In this article, Jennifer Hochschild and I utilize a series of weekly cross- sectional surveys conducted by YouGov on behalf of the Economist to explore belief in conspiracy theories related to the COVID-19 pandemic.
+We ask: How does local incidence of COVID-19 cases and fatalities affect support for conspiracy theories about the origins and causes of the pandemic?
+We find that, though noisy, the greater the impact that COVID-19 had on a respondent’s congressional district, the less likely she is to endorse the set of conspiracy theories.
 That this effect was most pronounced among respondents who were the least engaged with political discourse raises a troubling paradox for democratic polities.

 You can hear more about this project in an interview for the Hopkins Press podcast.